- Ph.D., English, Purdue University

 - World and global literatures

-- 20th and 21st century British and postcolonial literature
+- 20th and 21st century Anglophone and postcolonial literature

 - Theory and critical studies